-MoHack was organised by hackers.mu on the 2nd of December 2017 as part of the 4th annual MLH Local Hack Day.
+MoHack was organised by cyberstorm.mu on the 2nd of December 2017 as part of the 4th annual MLH Local Hack Day.

 It's finally here!
 December 2nd, 2017 marks the 4th annual MLH Local Hack Day - a worldwide celebration of learning, building, and sharing.
 Over 275 communities around the world are hosting simultaneous 12 hour hackathons where developers, designers, and makers will join forces to bring their crazy ideas to life. ~ localhackday.mlh.io

 While the event was due to start at 08:00, we got there 20 mins earlier.
 Hans who was attending the hackathon along with me bought a 1GB data plan since it was already announced beforehand that wifi connectivity might be very limited.
 Once we got there, we confirmed our presence by registering and we were then given a shirt for the event.

 The opening of the event was a bit off schedule but after our hosts made sure that everyone had access to wifi and power for our laptops/PCs, the hackathon was smoothly kicked off by Kifah who was one of the organisers and speakers.
 He started by explaining the idea behind MoHack before transitioning into the basics of popular versioning software, Git.

 Kifah explaining the basics of git and how to apply a patch